digitalocean/Kubernetes-Starter-Kit-Developers/06-setup-backup-restore/trilio.md

     cd Kubernetes-Starter-Kit-Developers
     ```

-3. Then, open and inspect the Ambassador `ClusterBackupPlan` and `ClusterBackup` manifest files provided in the `Starter Kit` repository, using an editor of your choice (preferably with `YAML` lint support), You can use [VS Code](https://code.visualstudio.com), for example:
+3. Then, open and inspect the Ambassador `ClusterBackupPlan` and `ClusterBackup` manifest files provided in the `Starter Kit` repository, using an editor of your choice (preferably with `YAML` lint support).
+You can use [VS Code](https://code.visualstudio.com) for example:

     ```shell
     code 06-setup-backup-restore/assets/manifests/ambassador-ns-backup-plan.yaml